jordhanus/Reviews_POC/README.md

 ## About This Repository

-This repository introduces a straightforward app designed to **analyze Google Maps Reviews**.
+This repository introduces a simple app designed to **analyze Google Maps Reviews**.
 The underlying logic is versatile, making it extendable for analyzing different types of texts.
 Here's how it works:

 1. **Input**: Feed the app with a series of reviews or other textual documents and the categories for analysis.
 2. **Categorization**: The app assesses each document based on user-defined categories like: